 Shortly afterwards, Hyphen Hydrogen Energy was announced as the winning bidder of a 40-year concession to kickstart the Namibian government's multi-billion US dollar green hydrogen project.
-And towards the end of the year, Hyphen was contracted by the National Planning Commission, in the Office of the President.

 The Republikein newspaper quoted presidential adviser James Mnyupe as stating in November 2021 that the government had "raised N\$1 million just from the [bidding] documents and N\$50 000 per set.
 It gives you an indication of how many people bought the documents just to look at it".
 That amounts to about 20 sets of documents having been bought by potential bidders.